 The main importance is given to the Group-wide management of real estates pledged as collateral, as this type of collateral represents the majority of obtained and internally considered collaterals.
 These collaterals are divided into Commercial Real Estates (CRE) and Residential Real Estates (RRE).
-For all commercial real estates with market value higher than EUR 1.0 million, and residential real estates with market value higher than EUR 400 thousand, individual (case by case) regular periodical monitoring is performed, with the aim to review the market value and see if it is valid.
-If not, a new valuation is procured.
+For all commercial real estates with market value higher than EUR 1.0 million, and residential real estates with market value higher than EUR 400 thousand, individual (case by case) regular periodical monitoring as defined in Art 208 CRR is performed, with the aim to review the market value and its compliance with stipulations of Art 208 and 229 CRR3.
+If not, the value is amended to reflect changes in external factors, or a new valuation is procured.